Richard Tee: Biography

-Tee graduated from The High School of Music & Art in New York City and attended the Manhattan School of Music.
+He graduated from The High School of Music & Art in New York City and attended the Manhattan School of Music.
 Though better known as a studio and session musician, Tee led a jazz ensemble, the Richard Tee Committee, and was a founding member of the band Stuff.
 In 1981, he played the piano and Fender Rhodes for Simon and Garfunkel's Concert in Central Park.